 First of all that it is not difficult, all you have to do is to start little by little and create a circle of clients, taking care to choose specific tours that might not be included by other guides, since tourists who only pass by usually want to have a general vision of the place.
 It is important to start the word of mouth amongst one’s own countrymen, then in schools, at the cultural institute, the embassy, the companies.
 In Milan I used to work as I do here, with schools, tourists, returning tourists, companies, etc.

 From an administrative point of view, each one can manage her incomes according to the country where she lives.
 If you issue Italian payment invoices and your income is below 5,000 euros per year, you don’t even have to make a tax addition.
-Some countries don’t even require a licence to take tourists around.
+Some countries don’t even require a license to take tourists around.
 Each case has its own particularities, but it is important to know that this is a profession that can be easily operated abroad, since everywhere in the world there are things to discover and propose.

 Should you go back to Italy, what would you bring with you from a professional point of view after this period abroad?